Brewarrina

 Brewarrina is renowned across Australia for the Ngunnhu — ancient Aboriginal fish traps on the Barwon River estimated to be over 40,000 years old, making them among the oldest human-made structures in the world.
 The town provides essential services to the surrounding outback region including a hospital, primary and secondary schools, and local retail.
 Community life in Brewarrina reflects a strong Indigenous heritage alongside the pastoral and agricultural traditions of the far west, with the Barwon River offering fishing and recreation amid the dry outback landscape.
 Summers are hot and winters cool, typical of inland north-western New South Wales.

-Brewarrina falls under postcode 2839 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Barwon electorate.
+Brewarrina falls under postcode 2839 and is governed by the Brewarrina Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Barwon electorate.

 📰 Featured In